All Episodes

 So my messaging isn't good.

-When I see a story about Donald Trump didn't fill hundreds and hundreds of jobs, it's because in many cases we don't want to fill those jobs.
+When I see a story about Donald Trump didn't fill hundreds and hundreds of jobs, it's because in many cases, we don't want to fill those jobs.

-Do you know there's over five hundred confirmations that are needed to fill the out the government, and in the meantime you have all these Obama leftovers or career bureaucrats that are surrounding the president that are not exactly supportive of the president, and hence you got all these leakers that that show up out of nowhere.
+And in the meantime, you have all these Obama leftovers or career bureaucrats that are surrounding the president that are not exactly supportive of the president.

-The president's not gonna say what I want him to say, and she said he's gonna take credit for everything.
+The president's not going to say what I want him to say.

 And she's not the only one.

-Also, Congressman John Lewis, I know John Lewis from my years in Atlanta.
+I know John Lewis from my years in Atlanta.

 Love him personally.